vtex-apps/store-components/react/components/SearchBar/README.md

 # Search Bar

 ## Description
-`Search Bar` is a VTEX Component that shows a search bar with autocomplete options displaying the matching products as well.
+`Search Bar` is a VTEX Component that shows a search bar with autocomplete options and displays the matching products as well.
 This component can be imported and used by any VTEX App.

-:loudspeaker: **Disclaimer:** Don't fork this project; use, contribute, or open issue with your feature request.
+:loudspeaker: **Disclaimer:** Don't fork this project, use, contribute, or open issue with your feature request.

 ## Table of Contents
 - [Usage](#usage)